zhullyb/monyhar/monyhar/docs/initialize_blink_features.md

 \[1]: `base::FeatureList::IsEnabled(features::kNewFeatureX)` is still
 false.
 These combinations are suitable for features there are fully implemented at blink side.
-Otherwise normally the blink feature should not have a status so that the Chromium feature can fully controll the feature.
+Otherwise normally the blink feature should not have a status so that the Monyhar feature can fully controll the feature.

 \[2]: This combination is counter-intuitive and should be avoided.

-Field trial and command line switches can always override the Chromium feature status and the blink feature status.
+Field trial and command line switches can always override the Monyhar feature status and the blink feature status.

-Besides `kDefault`, there are also other options for the relationship between the Chromium feature and the blink feature.
+Besides `kDefault`, there are also other options for the relationship between the Monyhar feature and the blink feature.
 These other options should only be used in rare cases when the default relationship doesn't work.

 For more detailed explanation on the options you have, read the comment in enum